-As already mentioned, the main (operational) purpose of Aadhaar is to verify an identity in real time, i.e. to instantly match a person with the data already available on the CIDR.
-The digital infrastructure that would allow the UIDAI to verify an identity in real-time operates on a combination of both the Logic of Network and the Logic of Biometrics.
-We need to see both in a little more detail.
+As already mentioned, the main (operational) purpose of UID is to verify an identity in real-time, i.e. instantly match a person with the data already available on the CIDR.
+The digital infrastructure which would allow UIDAI to verify an identity in real-time operates on a combination of (i) the Logic of Network and (ii) the Logic of Biometrics.

-The Logic of the Network: A Network allows the accessing, collation, coordination and comparison of both inter/ and intra-sectoral databases.
-The possibility of authenticating and weeding out fake and duplicate identities, and the purported claim of identifying 'benefit/identity-frauds' depend crucially on this comparison.
-States such as Tamil Nadu and Chhattisgarh have already constructed a Management Information System (MIS) in their PDS which allows monitoring of their stock at various points within the supply chain, the quantities of provisions supplied to the fair-price shops, and the offtake of ration by beneficiaries.
-Such an MIS is an intra-sectoral database.
+The Logic of Network: A Network allows accessing, collation, coordination and comparison of inter-sectoral database, as well as intra-sectoral database.
+The possibility of authenticating and weeding out fake and duplicate identities and the purported claim of identifying "benefit/identity-frauds" depend crucially on this comparison.

+Certain states like Tamil Nadu and Chhattisgarh have already constructed a Management Information System (MIS) in PDS which allows the monitoring of the stock at various points within the supply chain, the quantities of provisions supplied to the fair-price shops, and the off-take of ration by the beneficiaries.
+This MIS is an intra-sectoral database.

-Various government departments and institutions in India maintain databases on their population, but due to institutional jurisdiction and policy, or a due to lack of technology, these databases do not 'talk' to each other.
-Digital technology allows these databases to interact in various ways depending on the agreed norms and policy decisions.
+Various government departments and institutions in India maintain database on the population, but due to institutional jurisdiction and policy, or a lack of technology, these databases do not "talk to each other."
+The digital technology allows these databases to interact in various ways depending on the agreed norms and policy decisions.
 A network offers the technical possibility for the creation of a unitary system, which would enable communication between inter-sectoral databases.
-There is an attempt to create such networks, though it is not clear at this moment whether they will be interlinked to form a network of networks: UIDAI will regulate the Central ID Data Repository (CIDR), the Ministry of Home Affairs [the ministry for internal security] is setting up a National Intelligence Grid or NATGRID.
-NATGRID will have access to '21 categories of database like railway and air travel, income tax, bank account details, credit card transactions, visa and immigration records in the country' (The Business Standard, 30 May 2011) which will purportedly allow it to combat terrorism.
-If this Network of Networks, along with Central ID database, comes fully into being, it could bring together agencies with three sets of concerns: security and intelligence, social protection (managing PDS and NREGA databases) and financial regulation and verification of customers (including by the private sector).
+There is an incipient attempt to create such networks, though it is not clear at this moment whether they will be interlinked to form a network of networks: UIDAI will regulate the Central ID Data Repository (CIDR), the Ministry of Home Affairs [the ministry for internal security] is setting up a National Intelligence Grid or NATGRID3.
+NATGRID will have access to "21 categories of database like railway and air travel, income tax, bank account details, credit card transactions, visa and immigration records in the country" (The Business Standard, 30 May 2011) which will purportedly allow it to combat terrorism.
+If this Network of Networks along with Central ID database comes into being, then it could bring together agencies with three sets of concerns: security and intelligence, social protection (managing PDS and NREGA databases) and financial regulation and verification of customers (by the private sector).4

-The Logic of Biometrics: The utility of biometrics lies in the claim of recording and authenticating a unique and permanent (!) identity.
+The Logic of Biometrics: The utility of biometrics lies in the claim of recording and authenticating a unique and permanent (?) identity.
 This uniqueness is based on identifying certain features of the human body to be a stable parameter, which can be standardised into a metric or a quantity.
 This metric can be used to generate an access code that stands for who you are; something non-transferable, something singular, i.e. your body (Fuller, 2003).
-This access code can override or complement photo- or electronic- ID-cards or passwords [in the industry parlance it is: 'who you are (biometric), what you have (ID-card), and what you know (password)'].
+This access code can override or complement photo- or electronic- ID-cards or passwords [in the industry parlance it is: "who you are (biometric), what you have (ID-card) and what you know (password)"] (see below for further discussion on this).